Florida Keys, USA

 Detached sailboat on Manatee Creek, a few kilometers from Key Largo

-In the absence of sandy beaches, taking into account the animal danger of those waters, the complex functioned as one of the numerous dens in which Florida fishermen used to stay, from where they set sail for offshore fishing and where they lived and exchanged their adventures on well-watered nights. .
+In the absence of sand, taking into account the animal danger of those waters, the complex functioned as one of the countless dens where Florida fishermen stayed.

 We sat for a few moments examining the place.
 We also followed the departure of two of these vessels to the high seas.
 Then we resumed our own journey.